-Organisations must prepare themselves to comply with this mandatory piece of legislation, as the time for burying heads in the sand has disappeared.
-The GDPR is no longer just a blip on a long range weather forecast, it can seriously damage a company’s reputation and leave a large hole in its financial statement.
-Did you know you could get fined up to EUR 20m or 4% of global turnover?
+Organisations must prepare themselves to comply with this mandatory piece of legislation – the time for burying heads in the sand clearly has ended.
+The GDPR is no longer just a blip on a long-range weather forecast; it can seriously damage a company’s reputation and leave a large hole in its financial statement.
+Did you know you could get fined up to €20 million or 4% of your annual global turnover, depending on which is greater?
 How is it even possible to incur such a fine?

 Here is what you need to do:

-- Cleanse: You must erase data when the individual withdraws their consent for its usage, as well as respecting the right to access and rectification of that data
+- Cleanse: You must erase data when the individual withdraws their consent for its usage, as well as respecting the right to access and rectification of that data.

-- Standardise: The regulations intends to create a more standardised approach to data management across the currently disparate European states, as well as ensuring a standardised experience of data handling for any end user within the region.
+- Standardise: The regulation intends to create a more standardised approach to data management across the currently disparate European states, as well as ensuring a standardised experience of data handling for any end user within the region.